textcreationpartnership/A00726/README.md

 ##Content Summary##

 #####Front#####
-A Learned Sermon preached before the King at VVhitehall, on Friday the 16 of March: by M. Doctor Fie

 #####Body#####
 Iude. verse.
 3. ¶ Beloued, when I gaue all diligence, to write vnto you of the common saluation, it **Types of content**